MicrosoftDocs/winapps-winrt-api/microsoft.ui.xaml.input/xamluicommand_canexecute_508446764.md

 ### -param parameter

 Data used by the command.
-If the command does not require data, this object can be set to null.
+If the command does not require data, this object can be set to `null`.

 ## -returns

-**true** if this command can be executed; otherwise, **false**.
+`true` if this command can be executed; otherwise, `false`.

 ## -remarks